Entroware/docs/content/posts/usb-speed-naming/index.md

 ﻿The confusion between USB port designation and their speeds primarily stems from two main factors:

 1) Naming Conventions: The naming conventions for USB ports do not always clearly indicate their speed capabilities, leading to potential misunderstandings.
-For example, at a glance you may think that *USB 3.2 Gen 1x1* is faster than *USB 3.1* or *USB 3.1 Gen 2* however it is actually half the speed.
+For example, at a glance you may think that *USB 3.2 Gen 1x1* is faster than *USB 3.1 Gen 2* however it is actually half the speed.

 2) Marketing Terminology: Marketing often uses vague terms like "SuperSpeed" and "SuperSpeedPlus", which can be unclear about the actual speed.